 30. Grouping corporations

-For the purposes of a pay-roll tax Act, 2 corporations constitute a group if they are related to each other within the meaning of section 50 of the Corporations Act.
+For the purposes of a pay-roll tax Act, corporations constitute a group if they are related bodies corporate.

+[Section 30 amended by No. 32 of 2012 s.
+36.]

 31. Grouping where employees used in another business

 (1) An employer and another person or other persons constitute a group if one or more of the employer’s employees performs duties solely or mainly for or in connection with one or more businesses carried on by the employer and the other person or persons (separately, together or in any other combination), or carried on by the other person or persons (separately, together or in any other combination).